 Now, when it comes to finding an inspiration for both; casual and elegant ways of wearing slacks there is but one name which springs to mind and that is Katharine Hepburn.
 The beautiful and unconventional movie star, who preferred wearing slacks with loafers over ball-gowns, made the very masculine look incredibly chic and dare I say, sexy.

 Slacks loving Katharine Hepburn – ” I wear my sort of clothes to save me the trouble of deciding which clothes to wear.”

 My Katharine Hepburn inspired looks!

-Without further ado I present you with the perfect vintage inspired slacks from Emmy and few ideas of how to wear them!
+Without further ado, I present you with the perfect vintage-inspired slacks from Emmy and a few ideas of how to wear them!